peteroupc/peteroupc.github.io/randomfunc.md

 - Generate `X = floor(RNDU01OneExc()*(maxExclusive))` until `X < maxExclusive`.
 (The loop is needed because otherwise, rounding error due to the nature of certain floating-point formats can result in `maxExclusive` being returned in rare cases.<sup>[(5)](#Note5)</sup>)

 These approaches, though, are recommended only if the programming language&mdash;
-- supports only floating-point numbers (an example is JavaScript),
+- supports floating-point number types and no other number types (an example is JavaScript),
 - is a dialect of SQL, or
 - doesn't support an integer type that is big enough to fit the number `maxExclusive - 1`.